-- Protective bollards should be installed at each corner of the overhead doors and near the entry door of the 1979 building portion (north). - 2 The lighting should be upgraded for better energy efficiency.
-Completed. - 3 Verify the need for a thorough duct cleaning.
+- Protective bollards should be installed at each corner of the overhead doors and near the entry door of the 1979 building portion (north). - The lighting should be upgraded for better energy efficiency.
+Completed. - Werify the need for a thorough duct cleaning.
 Needs cleaning. - 4 One exterior door is in need of replacement.
 Replaced.

 - Upgrade the lighting.
-Completed. - 2 Floor mount residential furnaces ducted not cleaned.
+Completed. - 2 Floor mount residential furnaces ducts to be cleaned.